 Somewhat soft, resulting in erosion of stones with repeated use and/or when used to sharpen extremely dull or damaged blades.

-An affordable sharpening stone by a top brand.
+An reasonably priced sharpening stone by a top brand.
 Can sharpen most blades and even smooth out imperfections, thanks to the the dual 100/320 grit.
 Made of rugged aluminum oxide.

 Requires oil, but it comes pre-oiled and ready to use.
 Doesn't have fine grit.